GGCbrooklyn/LockerRoom/README.md

 # GYM LOCKER ROOM!

 User can :
--Sign up and sign in with user namme, email, password -Set and view current goals
+-Sign up and sign in with user name, email, password -Set and view current goals
 -View past goals
--View excercises (name, description)
+-View exercises (name, description)
--Add excercises
+-Add exercises
 -Log actual workout data
 -Compare actual workout data to goals
 -View a graphical representation of goal progress and/or completion

 ***Future Versions***
 -Add and select excercises by tag, difficulty, type, category.
 -View video reference of excercise